 Federal funding for public media is a process that happens annually.
 It’s a long and intense journey that is critical to securing essential federal support for local public radio and television stations.
-We encourage you to join our Action Network, so you can follow the process and affect its outcome.
+Join our Action Network, so you can follow the process and affect its outcome.

 Federal funding for public media is only a tiny piece of the final federal budget (less than 0.01%), but it’s important that lawmakers hear from supporters like you every step of the way.
 After all, without federal funding, your local stations would be unable to provide you with the same high quality programs and services that they do today.

-The federal funding process will begin soon.
-Here’s a breakdown of how it’s intended to work.
+Here’s a breakdown of how the federal funding process is intended to work.
 Keep in mind that it sometimes happens out of order.
-However, we promise to keep you up to date along the way.

 Step 1: Releasing a Presidential Budget

-The federal budget process starts with the President sending his budget proposal to Congress.
-The President’s budget proposal is a list of funding recommendations.
+The federal budget process starts with the President sending his budget request to Congress.
+The President’s budget request is a list of funding recommendations.
 It is a non-binding overview of what he wants Congress to fund.

 Step 2: Creating a Congressional Budget

 This sets overall guidelines on how much the government can spend and includes instructions on how the money should be used.
-It does not determine how much money individual programs, like the Corporation for Public Broadcasting, Interconnection and Ready To Learn, should receive.
+It does not determine how much money individual programs, like the Corporation for Public Broadcasting, Interconnection, Ready To Learn and the Next Generation Warning System, should receive.
 Program funding levels are set in the next critical step.

 Step 3: Appropriating Public Media Funding